CapitaineJSparrow/emusak-ui/Readme.md

 ### Installation

-Just go to [releases](https://github.com/stromcon/emusak-ui/releases) page and download latest build
+Just go to the [releases](https://github.com/stromcon/emusak-ui/releases) page and download latest build for your OS.
+**Only on Windows** there is an auto update feature.

 #### Windows

-install the software just by executing the `.exe` file.
-You can remove the software like any program on your computer then. **Only on windows** There is an auto update feature
+Install the software by executing the `.exe` file.
+Afterwards, you can remove the software like any other program on your computer.

 #### Linux

 ##### Debian

-Download deb file then `sudo dpkg -i ./emusak-ui-X.Y_amd64.deb`
+Download the `.deb` file, then install it with `sudo dpkg -i ./emusak-ui-X.Y_amd64.deb`.

 ##### Arch Linux

 Download [emusak's PKGBUILD](https://aur.archlinux.org/packages/emusak-bin/) and install it with `makepkg -si` or use your favorite AUR helper.

+##### Red Hat Linux

+Download the `.rpm` file, then install it with `sudo rpm -i /emusak-ui-X.Y-1.x86_64.rpm`.

-##### All distros
+##### Universal

-There is also an `AppImage`,  I'll create a ppa for debian users soon
+Download the `.AppImage` file, then mark it as executable and run it.

 ### Features